georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

 5. Migrating data for dynamic applications into RDS with tools like Flyway.

 6. And finally, this project showcases my ability to secure and manage secrets with credential management tools like;
-   -AWS secrete manager and
+   - AWS secrete manager and
-   -GitHub Actions repository secrets.
+   - GitHub Actions repository secrets.

 In summary, this project highlights my expertise with cloud service providers like: AWS and my familiarity with DevOps tools and processes such as;
--CI/CD pipelines
+- CI/CD pipelines
--GitHub Actions
+- GitHub Actions
--Linux
+- Linux
--Terraform
+- Terraform
--Docker
+- Docker
--Git
+- Git
--GitHub
+- GitHub
--Bash Scripting
+- Bash Scripting
--AWS CLI
+- AWS CLI
--Flyway
+- Flyway
--and Visual Studio Code
+- and Visual Studio Code